bddap/watch-stl-rust/readme.md

 # Watch stl

-Display and stl in a naitive window.
-Refresh when file is modified.
+Display an stl in a native window.
+Refresh whenever the file is modified.

 ## Installation